PBA-2sem/Miniproject-2/README.md

 x

-## Author Details

 ### CAP and ACID
 #### Redis
-There is a lot of discussions about what wether the CAP is applicaple to redis.
+There is a lot of discussions about what whether the CAP is applicaple to redis.
 And the catagory floats around quite a bit.
 However, redis runs with a Master/Slave architecture.
-This means that, when the master fails, it quietly promotes a salve to be the a new master, but still functions as a single client system.
+This means that, when the master fails, it quietly promotes a slave to be the a new master, but still functions as a single client system.
 This makes the redis solution highly available (A), as a master can fail for muliple reasons. (e.g lack of memory).
 If this happen the data will still be available.
 Redis is highly consistent because it more often than not, runs a single client set up.
 This means that the Data will always be concistent when you query for a result.
 For these reasons the redis falls under the CA catagory, and here the book seems to agree.

 When it comes to Reids in the sence of ACID, the ACID principel is not suppoed to be implemented.
-Since Redis is not a transcational daatbase.
+Since Redis is not a transactional daatbase.

 #### MongoDB

+## Author Details

 **Group: Team Wing It**
 - *Alexander Winther Hørsted-Andersen* (cph-ah353@cphbusiness.dk)